-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list environmentally sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Sustainability indicators measure how the sustainable objectives of this financial product are attained.
+Sustainable investments with an environmental objective might be aligned with the indicators measure how the sustainable objectives of this financial product are attained.